Gun2/Bigbrother-client-android/README.md

 If you wanna use this application
-U'r need to request about API number from master
+U'r need to request about API number from the master